 In accordance with GSCX’s risk-based approach, EDD must be conducted on high-risk clients at a higher frequency than standard CDD for low- and medium-risk clients.
-The specific cycles for these reviews, as well as the detailed vetting requirements for each risk tier shall be defined within the GSCX AML/ATF Operating Standards and Procedures.
+The specific cycles for these reviews, as well as the detailed vetting requirements for each risk tier, shall be defined within the GSCX AML/ATF Operating Standards and Procedures.

 10. Enterprise-wide AML/ATF Risk Assessment